andrefs/avl-promise/README.md

-Many thanks to [Alexander Milevski](https://github.com/w8r), whoose module [avl](https://www.npmjs.com/package/avl) was adapted, with just the minimum changes needed to make it work asynchronously, to create [avl-promise](https://www.npmjs.com/package/avl-promise).
+Many thanks to [Alexander Milevski](https://github.com/w8r), whoose module [avl](https://www.npmjs.com/package/avl) was adapted (both the code and the docs), with just the minimum changes needed to make it work asynchronously, to create [avl-promise](https://www.npmjs.com/package/avl-promise).